sictweb/bti425-2020/policies.md

 ---
-title: Course outline addendum
+title: Course policies
 layout: default
 ---

 ## Course policies

-The information below is intended for students in the courses that Peter McIntyre teaches.
+The information below is intended for students in the BTI425 course.
 It is your responsibility to read, understand, and follow them.

 <br>

 ### Information About Grades

 Your work will earn grades that that are fair and appropriate for the situation.
-Here's what you can expect for most of your work in my courses:
+Here's what you can expect for most of your work:

 A - Excellent, top-quality work, which (typically) goes beyond normal expectations

 B - Good work, done with a good (i.e. higher than average) level of quality

-C - Satisfactory work, which meets specifications, of average quality
+C - Satisfactory work, which *meets the specifications*, and is of expected or average quality

 D - Work that is below expectations, but unfortunately is still enough to earn a passing grade